Dani-Bcn/Home-works-backEnd/README.md

 # Project's name REST API
 ## Description

-This is a the backend repository for the React application `app's name`.
+This is a the backend repository for the React application `HomerWorkforKids`.

 ---